ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

-This document is based on the template available at http://jonippolito.net/teaching/capstone/text_proposal_template.html
+The structure of this document is based on "Text-based project proposal: Template" (http://jonippolito.net/teaching/capstone/text_proposal_template.html).

 Note that some sections have been re-ordered, to ensure that the most relevant and accessible information is presented first, with lengthier and more abstruse sections placed later.